 Description

 GE Vernova, which is part of the American General Electric group, is cutting 120 jobs in France as part of a Europe-wide restructuring of 600 jobs.
 The cuts will mostly affect support departments such as human resources and financial services.
 42 of these cuts will take place at its site in Belfort.
-In order to implement this quickly, the management is putting in place a collective contractual termination instead of a job protection plan.
+To move forward quickly, the management has opted to establish a collective contractual agreement rather than a job protection plan.

 Eurofound (2025), GE Vernova, Internal restructuring in France, factsheet number 203288, European Restructuring Monitor.
 Dublin, https://dev.eurofound.europa.eu/restructuring-events/detail/203288.